 Richard H. Streiffer, MD, is Professor of Family, Internal, and Rural Medicine and previously served as dean of the College from 2012-2018.
-A native of New Orleans, Streiffer earned an undergraduate degree in Math from Tulane University, his medical degree from Louisiana State University School of Medicine in New Orleans, and completed his Family Medicine Residency at The University of Alabama Family Medicine Residency, which is operated by the College.
+A native of New Orleans, Streiffer earned an undergraduate degree in Math from Tulane University, his medical degree from Louisiana State University School of Medicine in New Orleans, and completed his Family Medicine Residency at The University of Alabama Tuscaloosa Family Medicine Residency Program, which is operated by the College.
 After several years in rural practice in Mississippi and serving as a preceptor for medical students, he began an academic career at the University of Mississippi in 1984.
 He subsequently served as Director of the Mercy Family Medicine Residency in Denver, Colorado; as Director of Predoctoral Education in Family Medicine at the LSU School of Medicine in New Orleans, where he started the first required Family Medicine Clerkship in Louisiana; and as founding Director of the Baton Rouge General Medical Center’s Family Medicine Residency, the first community-based training program in Louisiana.
 He was recruited back to New Orleans in 1998 to found the Department of Family and Community Medicine at Tulane University School of Medicine and served for 12 years as chair of that department, providing oversight to development of its clinical practice, student teaching programs and residency affiliations.

 Over the course of his career, Streiffer has been project director on federal training grants with a focus on primary care education and development of a rural physician workforce.
 He founded the Tulane Rural Medical Education Program (TRuMEd), a program to selectively admit rural students to Tulane University with a commitment to future rural practice, and created the Tulane Rural Immersion Program (TRIP), a novel nine-month rural longitudinal integrated clerkship, with the support of a grant from the Josiah Macy, Jr. Foundation.
 He also received a $1 million Health Resources and Services Administration grant to oversee the development of a medical home curriculum within the required Family Medicine Clerkship at Tulane University School of Medicine.